moonboyknm/BhabhaMistralFineTune/README.md

-# BhabhaLLM: A Homi J. Bhabha Persona Model
+# A Homi J. Bhabha Persona Model

 A hobby project designed to fine-tune the **Mistral 7B v0.3** model to emulate the personality, eloquence, and scientific visionary spirit of **Dr. Homi J. Bhabha**.